Dune Buggy Rides & Wine Tastings in Huacachina

 The Upcycled Hostel feels delightfully charming and snug, set against a stunning backdrop of endless sand dunes.
 Everywhere you look are sweeping, golden hills beneath a brilliant blue sky.
 The place has a warm, family-run vibe — everyone is friendly and genuinely helpful, which makes the stay feel even more special.

-Inside, the place feels spotless and our private room is delightfully spacious, with everything you could possibly need.
+The space feels spotless and the private rooms are delightfully spacious, with everything one could possibly need.
 The showers run hot — just don’t linger too long or the water fades.
 A light breakfast greets you each morning and the WiFi is reliable.
 The hostel offers plenty of outdoor nooks to unwind, plus a refreshing swimming pool.

 Marvel at Huacachina’s Real‑Life Desert Oasis